Zookegger/Bus-station-ticket-management/README.md

 # 🚌 EasyRide

-**BusEasy** is a Bus Station Ticket Management System designed to streamline the booking and management of bus tickets.
+**EasyRide** is a Bus Station Ticket Management System designed to streamline the booking and management of bus tickets.
 It supports both administrative operations and customer-facing features such as trip browsing, seat selection, and digital ticketing.

 ## ✨ Features